Development Environment Setup

 Repository Structure

 We are using one monorepo (with the help of turborepo) for all parts of the votura project.
-Here is nice overview of what is the idea behind.
+Here is a nice introduction to monorepos.

 The following image gives a brief overview of the structure of the repository: